 The long ownership has given Carsten a few preferences, like ditching the OEM Pirelli Phantoms for Metzelers.
 “The Pirelli is fine for sunny days, but the Metzeler is good rain or shine.
 Yet another great suggestion from my Le Mans friends.
 I can’t say enough good things about the ME33/99 combination for this bike.”
 Even in modified form Agostini’s leaned-on V1000 Le Mans remains a low stress classic…impressive, given the usual worry of riding precious exotics.
 This is a bike for riding.
 “Unlike some, I believe Moto Guzzi’s integral brakes are a wonderful invention; great for braking around curves.
 During spirited cornering, the Le Mans maintains a greater amount of poise when the unexpected happens”.

 With decades of memories to choose from, it might be difficult for Carsten to pick a favorite.
 Then again, the Agostini signatures on the fuel tank of Carsten’s still rapid V1000 might give a clue.
 “In 1988 I planned a trip to Mandello Italy and during my visit, the bike takes fire (gasoline and sparkplugs do not mix outside of the engine) so I take it to the Agostini garage.
 There, I have a chance to meet the man who built my bike, so I asked him to sign the tank.
 Pleased and flattered I’d come so far, Duilio Agostini himself explained that sixty bikes had been built on the M.k.
 II base and a hundred more on the M.k.
 III, all for the German market.
 I was the first owner to bring one back.
 Two years later some painting had been done and the name disappeared, so I visit Duilio again and ask him again to sign…this time on both sides!
 Daughters Lindy and Alis were so friendly and helpful.
-Alis is truly gracious, kind, and adored.
-Today, this bike honors a great man, Duilio Agostini and his family.”
-Nolan Woodbury
+Alis is truly adored – the first lady of Mandello.
+Today, this motorcycle honors a great man, Duilio Agostini, and his family.”

 1980 V1000 Le Mans II DMB/Agostini